Merthyr Tydfil County Borough Council: Leadership

+The role of Mayor of Merthyr Tydfil is largely ceremonial.
+Political leadership is instead provided by the leader of the council.
+The leaders since 2002 have been:

+Composition

+Following the 2022 election, and subsequent by-elections and changes of allegiance up to June 2025, the composition of the council was:

+Nine of the independent councillors sit together as the 'Independent Group', two form the 'Dowlais and Pant Community Independents' and the other three are not aligned to a group.
+Cabinet positions are held by members of Labour, the Dowlais and Pant Community Independents group, and one of the non-aligned independents.
+The next election is due in 2027.

 Elections

-Since 2017, elections have been held every five years:
+Since 2012, elections have been held every five years:

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 Premises

 Until 1989 the council was based at Merthyr Tydfil Town Hall, which had been built between 1896 and 1898 for the old urban district council.
 In 1989 a new civic centre was built on Castle Street, which opened as the council's headquarters at the start of January 1990.

 Electoral divisions

 The county borough is divided into 11 electoral wards returning 30 councillors.
 Most of these wards are coterminous with communities (parishes) of the same name.

 Bedlinog & Trelewis Community Council is the only community council in Merthyr Tydfil.

 The following table lists council wards, communities and associated geographical areas.